Skip to main content

 -F 'transformations=["w_800,h_600,f_webp,q_80","w_400,h_400,c_fill,f_avif,q_70"]'

-The optional transformations field can be:
+The transformations field accepts:

-• a JSON array of transformation segments
+• A JSON array of transformation strings

-• a newline- or semicolon-separated string
+• A newline- or semicolon-separated string

 curl -X POST "http://localhost:3000/upload" \